Overview

 There are no risks from an EEG.

-How do I get test results and what do they mean?
+How do I get the test results?

-A neurologist, or a doctor who specializes in brain and nervous system problems, reads your EEG.
+A neurologist, or a doctor who specializes in brain and nervous system problems, interprets your EEG.
 He or she will communicate directly with your referring doctor, who in turn will discuss the results with you.

 Sources & links